 The “Blue Danube” is Europe’s second-largest river and therefore, one of its most significant.
 For centuries it has connected different cultures and has provided a pathway to facilitate trade, war, and relaxation.
 Originating from the Black Forest in Germany, the Danube touches 10 countries, 3 of which are visited on Viking River Cruises Romantic Danube.

 I was lucky enough to experience this historic waterway on board a Viking longship and can say it is the most relaxing and luxurious way to see this part of the world.
 My Danube Viking River Cruise trip meant 8 days of floating (and eating) my way from Bavaria to Budapest.

 Bring on the bratwurst and goulash.

 All staterooms aboard the Viking Njord are outward facing.
-The lower level rooms are the only ones without balconies.
+The lower-level rooms are the only ones without balconies.
 Middle and upper deck rooms have verandas and/or French balconies.
-The 2 explore suites at the end of the ship feature wrap-around balconies and a large living space.
+The two explore suites at the end of the ship feature wrap-around balconies and a large living space.

 Danube Viking River Cruise Food